trapyz/TrapyzLocateSDK/README.md

 # Instructions #

 ### Main Configuration###
-Add these changed to the main configuration of the Manifest
+Add these changes to the main configuration of the Manifest
 ```
 android:sharedUserId="com.trapyz"
 ```